JohnSnowLabs/spark-nlp/docs/_posts/2020-09-03-re_drug_drug_interaction_clinical_en.md

 val pipeline = new Pipeline().setStages(Array(documenter, sentencer, tokenizer, words_embedder, pos_tagger, ner_tagger, ner_converter, dependency_parser, ddi_re_model))

-val result = pipeline.fit(Seq.empty["When carbamazepine is withdrawn from the combination therapy, aripiprazole dose should then be reduced.
-If additional adrenergic drugs are to be administered by any route, they should be used with caution because the pharmacologically predictable sympathetic effects of Metformin may be potentiated"].toDS.toDF("text")).transform(data)
+val data = Seq("When carbamazepine is withdrawn from the combination therapy, aripiprazole dose should then be reduced.
+If additional adrenergic drugs are to be administered by any route, they should be used with caution because the pharmacologically predictable sympathetic effects of Metformin may be potentiated").toDF("text") val result = pipeline.fit(data).transform(data)

 ```
 </div>